-CBD hemp buds look and smell just like regular weed.
-They can also be smoked just like the ‘real thing’.
-And while smoking hemp buds won’t get you high, it does offer a profoundly relaxing and anxiety-relieving effect.
+CBD hemp bud looks and smells just like regular weed.
+It can also be smoked just like the ‘real thing’.
+And while smoking hemp bud won’t get you high, it does offer a profoundly relaxing and anxiety-relieving effect.

-Despite its growing popularity, however, high-CBD hemp flowers are causing some confusion among cannabis industry professionals and consumers alike.
-So, in order to try and clear the matter up once and for all, this article will attempt to answer the question: Are CBD hemp flowers legal in the UK?
+Despite its growing popularity, however, high-CBD hemp flower is causing some confusion among cannabis industry professionals and consumers alike.
+So, in order to try and clear the matter up once and for all, this article will attempt to answer the question: Is CBD hemp flower legal in the UK?

 Hemp is legal to grow but are flowers legal to sell?

 However, the laws do not explicitly cover the CBD industry and any mention of hemp-derived buds is a cursory mention and open to interpretation.

 Within the industry, there are two camps.
-One that believes that any cannabis in its raw form, including hemp flowers, are illegal in the UK under the Misuse Of Drugs Act 1971 (MODA).
+One that believes that any cannabis in its raw form, including hemp flower, is illegal in the UK under the Misuse Of Drugs Act 1971 (MODA).
 The other, however, believe that as the buds are derived from legally-grown hemp, they are legally classed as hemp, not cannabis, and, therefore, exempt from the MODA.

 What is CBD hemp flower?

 Hemp is simply cannabis with very low levels of THC that has been grown under licence.
 As THC is the chemical compound in cannabis that gets you ‘high’, hemp does not offer any psychotropic effects.

 It is legal to grow hemp in the UK (and most of the world) providing you have a government-issued licence and you only plant seeds from a list of EU-approved strains.
 This list features cannabis strains that reliably produce less than 0.2% THC (the UK limit).